Lesson: Gravitational Potential EnergyPhysics

 In this lesson, we will learn how to calculate the potential energy of an object due to its displacement from a given point in a uniform gravitational field.

 Sample Question Videos

-How much work is done against the gravitational force on a 5.00-kg briefcase when it is carried from the ground floor to the roof of the Empire State Building, a vertical climb of 380 m?
+How much work is done against the gravitational force on a briefcase of mass 5.00 kg when it is carried from the ground floor to the roof of the Empire State Building, a vertical climb of 380 m?

-A cat’s crinkle ball toy of mass of 15 g is thrown straight up with an initial speed of 3.0 m/s.
-Assume in this problem that air drag is negligible.
+A cat’s crinkle ball toy of mass 15 g is thrown straight up with an initial speed of 3.0 m/s.
+Assume, in this problem, that air drag is negligible.

 What is the kinetic energy of the ball as it leaves the hand?